 Browse dialog boxes are used to select items for specific tasks, such as adding data to maps, adding folder connections to a project, or adding datasets to geoprocessing tool parameters.
 They resemble catalog views in appearance.

 The location bar shows the current catalog location.
 As in a catalog view, you can type or paste paths into it.
-(Unlike a catalog view, new paths are not added as folder connections.)
 Use the drop-down arrow to browse to previous locations.

 View the contents of the current location or the current search results.